System Overview

 - Network manager (multi-transport: TCP, QUIC, Iroh)

-- RPC server (JSON-RPC 2.0 with Bitcoin Core compatibility)
+- RPC server (JSON-RPC 2.0, conventional Bitcoin RPC surface)

 - Module system (process-isolated runtime modules)